mbellehumeur/SlicerCastInterface/CastInterface/docs/cast-description.md

 </p>

-## How do long running resources integrate in cast?
+## How do long running resources integrate?

-Resource servers such as TotalSegmentator connect to the hub like any other Cast client, but their work takes seconds or minutes instead of a single instant response.
+Resource servers such as TotalSegmentator connect to the hub like any other cast client, but their work takes seconds or minutes instead of a single instant response.
 The viewer sends the input study with **dicom-send** (binary batch upload through the hub).
 While the server runs, it publishes **status-update**